ryardley/mandelgo/README.md

 # Mandelgo

 Mucking around in go.
-An example of a mandelbrot set.
+An example of a mandelbrot set served via a simple webserver.

 <img src="images/test.png" />